 Let’s define these two words: bold and faithful.

-Boldness is defined by Oxford as “a willingness to take risks and act innovatively; confidence or courage.”
+Boldness is defined by Oxford’s dictionary as “a willingness to take risks and act innovatively; confidence or courage.”

 Faithfulness is “to have the quality of being loyal and steadfast.”

-How are you taking risks and acting innovatively in 2020 when it comes to disciple making and sharing your faith?
+How are you taking risks and innovating in disciple-making and sharing your faith?

-One of my students from Nigeria took a risk and tried to share her faith with Muslim neighbors.
+One of my online course trainees took a risk and shared her faith with Muslim neighbors.
 It caused a backlash of rejection and isolation.
-I was so proud of her though, for her efforts.
+I was so proud of her, though, for her efforts.
 It’s not easy to step out and take risks of faith.
 If I was pleased, how greatly delighted her Heavenly Father must have been!
-There are things to work on and changes to be made.
-The fact that she is taking risks and stepping out into new things makes me sure God will honor that effort with fruit one day.
+There are things to work on and changes she could make to be more effective (see the Bonus Course on Inviting Muslims to Follow Jesus that we offer free if you purchase the Getting Started in Disciple Making Movements Course).
+The fact that she is taking risks and stepping out into new things, though, makes me sure God will honor that effort with fruit one day.

 Are you an evangelism innovator?
-When things don’t work do you give up or think creatively of new approaches to try?
-God is raising up Holy Spirit led innovators in this season to create the new wineskins He will pour His wine into!
+When things don’t work, do you give up?
+Or think creatively of new approaches to try?
+God is raising Spirit-led innovators in this season to create new wineskins.

 Faithfulness matters too.
 We can be bold and courageous in one season and then move on to other things.
-Some are addicted to the new and don’t know how to be faithful.
-We get excited about vision and new things, but when it gets challenging, or we don’t see immediate results, our interest shifts.
+Some people seem addicted to the new and don’t know how to be faithful.
+We get excited about vision and new ideas, but when it becomes challenging, or we don’t see immediate results, our interest shifts.

-Movement leaders and catalysts (those who help others start movements) are bold and faithful in their own personal witness.
+Disciple multipliers and movement catalysts (those who help others start movements) are bold and faithful in their witness.
 They train everyone they disciple to be the same.

-Copy this prayer on a card or paper and pray it daily this week.
+Consider copying this prayer on a card or paper and praying it daily this week.
 God will answer the cry of your heart.

-What new or creative way of sharing your faith have you discovered in 2020?
+What new or creative way of sharing your faith have you discovered?
+What struggle do you face in being bold?

 Comments